pulibrary/drds-rails-template/README.md

 ## Maintain and update the template

+Many of the dependencies are not pinned in the Dockerfile:
+Upgrades may be released over time, and the template will need to be rebuilt, but this shouldn't require much work.

 - In a branch, make the necessary changes to `docker-context`.
 - Run `./test-docker.sh` and copy changed files from `template-new` to `template-dir`
 - Rerun `./test-docker.sh` to confirm that docker and template are sync.